PKL: Ajith, Abhishek shine as U Mumba beat Jaipur Pink Panthers 37-28

 U Mumba inflicted the first all out of the match when Abhishek cornered both the Pink Panthers' defenders as they stretched their lead to 12-7.

-The Jaipur Pink Panthers tried every trick in the book to try and come back into the match but could not.
+The Jaipur Pink Panthers tried every trick in the book to try and come back into the match but it was only Arjun Deshwal who was left the lone warrior.
+He had too much work on his hands to reduce the arrears and a sloppy defence didn't do any good to Pink Panthers either.

-Abhishek took an extraordinary last raid of the first half when he jumped, ran and dodged a thigh hold from Dharmaraj Cheralathan and took another defender on his way to help U Mumba take a healthy 21-12 lead at the half time.
+Abhishek took an extraordinary last raid of the first half when he jumped, ran and dodged a thigh hold from Dharmaraj Cheralathanand took another defender on his way to help U Mumba take a healthy 21-12 lead at halftime.

 U Mumba continued to be the better team after the restart and inflicted a second all out on Jaipur Pink Panthers at 25-13 when Deepak Hooda couldn't escape a thigh hold from Rinku and Fazel Atrachali's clutches.